wo-language/wo/justifications.md

     bool
 >
 ```

-which is a bit weird unless you really like C++.
-Using `interface` in the type declaration doesn't feel exasperating anyway.
+which I think is a bit unnecessary and inconsistent.
+Using `interface` in the type declaration doesn't feel exasperating anyway as it already takes up a single line plus the trailing `}`.

-So I'll keep `type Name interface {}` for now.
+So, I'll keep `type Name interface {}` for now.
+However, later on, when `type Name =` declarations [are being discussed](#Algebraic-types), it ends up being consistent with the rest of the design.

 For the union syntax, the `<>`, let alone the `interface{}` around some union type can just be dropped: